ShiSa25/JavaScript/README.md

 # JavaScript
- all of my js
+This is a repo of all my js code.

-write all your stuff here